Events, Marketing, and Travel

 STEP 5: Day-of Event Logistics

-Some things to think about: volunteer coordination and training, safety plan and emergency contacts, binder of important information, signage, accessibility of the venue, additional utensils and plates.
-Also, don't forget to track attendance via NYU Engage (OrgSync) by checking out a card swipe from OSARC.
+Some things to think about: volunteer coordination and training, safety plan and emergency contacts, signage, accessibility of the venue, work order numbers for custom setups, etc. Also, don't forget to track attendance via NYU Engage!

 STEP 6: Payments and Reimbursements